top of page

 History of the IWBCA

-Despite being formally identified as high-risk, her subsequent symptoms were minimized and repeatedly dismissed.
-In 2025, six weeks after giving birth to her daughter, that pattern of neglect culminated in a severe postpartum deep vein thrombosis (DVT).
-Months of disregarded vascular pain and swelling progressed to advanced lower-limb ischemia so extensive that she narrowly avoided amputation.
-Survival in such circumstances is rare; survival with full limb function is nearly unprecedented.
+Despite being formally identified as high-risk, subsequent symptoms were minimized and repeatedly dismissed, culminating in yet another severe clotting event requiring emergency surgical intervention.
+Months of disregarded symptoms progressed to advanced lower-limb ischemia so extensive that she narrowly avoided amputation.
+Survival in such circumstances is rare, and survival with full limb function is nearly unprecedented.

-The couple’s confrontation with these failures exposed an unsettling truth: the world’s most preventable cause of sudden death—thromboembolism—remains widely misunderstood, underdiagnosed, and statistically invisible in women’s health.
-Determined to change that, they co-founded the IWBCA to address what policy and medicine had overlooked: the communication breakdowns, diagnostic gaps, and systemic biases that allow women’s clot-related symptoms to go unrecognized until crisis.
+The couple’s confrontation with these failures exposed an unsettling truth that many of the world’s most preventable causes of sudden death—thromboembolism—remains widely misunderstood, underdiagnosed, and statistically invisible in women’s healthcare.
+Determined to create change, they co-founded the IWBCA to address what policy and medicine repeatedly overlooked.
+The communication breakdowns, diagnostic gaps, and systemic biases that allow women’s clot-related symptoms to go unrecognized to the point of crisis.

-The wife co-founder’s academic grounding in health sciences and communication provided the framework for that mission.
-She studied under Helen Brown, Clinical Associate Professor of Movement Sciences at the University of Idaho, who served as her academic advisor for four years and guided her participation in international public health initiatives focused on prevention and health systems design.
+The founders’ academic grounding in kinesiology, public health, and nutrition provided the framework for that mission.
+Studying under Helen Brown, the Clinical Associate Professor of Movement Sciences at the University of Idaho, she gained direct, hands-on experience in international public health initiatives focused on prevention and health systems design.
 Her credentials as a Certified Health Education Specialist (CHES) and advanced certifications in Medical Writing, Health Communication, Human Subjects Research, and Biomedical Ethics positioned her to translate complex vascular science into transparent, actionable information for both patients and providers.

 Together, the co-founders built the IWBCA as a research-informed, prevention-first organization dedicated to closing the global awareness gap surrounding deep vein thrombosis (DVT), pulmonary embolism (PE), and clotting disorders that disproportionately affect women.
 The IWBCA is an organization built on lived evidence and grounded in accountability, serving as a stark reminder that survival should not depend on luck, timing, or self-advocacy alone.

-Prevention begins where women are heard, believed, and equipped with the science to protect their own lives.
-Yet thrombosis—when counted by its underlying mechanism—claims an estimated 17 million lives worldwide each year and still receives less than three percent of all federal research funding directed toward thrombosis-related disease.
+Prevention is only possible when women are equipped with the knowledge required to make evidence-based decisions about their health.
+Yet, when counted by its underlying mechanism, thrombosis claims an estimated 17 million lives worldwide each year and still receives less than 3% of all federal research funding.
 It is from this disparity that the IWBCA continues its work, confronting a silent epidemic that rewards intervention after crisis while neglecting prevention before it.

 PREVENTION INITIATIVES